-- 1. I value your invitation to address this prestigious University and to talk about Nicaragua, as well as our relation with the United States of America. - 2.
+- 1. I value your invitation to address this prestigious forum in which the ideas expressed by Continental Presidents, Ambassadors, Foreign Ministers and business leaders affect the policies that shape our relations among the Latin American Countries as well as in relation to the Unites States. - 2.
+This makes it a very important forum I could not miss. - 3.
 Some of you may remember an old ad from an advertising firm that came out in the late seventies or early eighties, trying to exemplify the need for any business to advertise and make their products known to the Corporate Consumer.
-It showed a man -a businessmanhaving a strong and nasty look while asking doubtful questions on where to invest his hardearned money. - 3.
+It showed a man -a businessman- having a strong and nasty look while asking doubtful questions on where to invest his hard-earned money. - 4.
 In a way, that is the same situation I find when I invite businessmen to invest in Nicaragua: Some tell me that they don't know who we are.
 Others still wonder if we still ask for payoffs or bribes to approve investments.
-I tell them about CAFTA, but some yet ask: What is CAFTA?
+I tell them about CAFTA, but some yet ask: What is Cafta?
 What do you produce?
-How good are you at producing whatever you do?

-4. Well, I am here as President of Nicaragua.
+How good are you at producing whatever you do? - 5.
+Well, I am here as President of Nicaragua.
 I am here to take this opportunity to answer these questions, to tell you about the New Nicaragua, and to encourage investment and job creation in my country.